zubinchopra/portaldocs/portal-sdk/templates/top-extensions-deployment.md

 | Resource providers           | Provides resource-specific APIs for management operations, like read, write, or delete   |
 | Content Delivery Network     | Provides static images, scripts, and stylesheets                                         |

+The Content Delivery Network is described in []().
 However, if your team wants to manage the user experience themselves, you may want more information about custom deployment of extensions, as described in  [top-extensions-custom-deployment.md](top-extensions-custom-deployment.md).

+hosting
+configuration
+Portal deployment
+custom-deployment

 ## Deploying an extension